Anthony-de-cruz/My-Lang/README.md

 # My-Lang

-The objectively (not object oriented) perfect programming language.
+The objectively perfect (not object-oriented) programming language.